Design Exploration · Currency

 ₹500 #BF5729

-The monochromatic portraits integrate seamlessly with each note's color theme, creating visual harmony while maintaining the distinctive character of each denomination.
+The monochromatic portraits integrate seamlessly with each note's color theme, creating visual harmony while maintaining distinctive character.

 Typography System

-A dual-font system ensures optimal legibility and modern aesthetic while supporting clear hierarchy and functional requirements.
+A dual-font system ensures optimal legibility and modern aesthetic while supporting clear hierarchy.

-Numerals — Inter: Inter provides exceptional clarity for numerals at all sizes.
-Its geometric precision ensures instant recognition of denominations, even from distances or at angles.
-Used for primary denominations: ₹ 100
+Numerals — Inter: Exceptional clarity for numerals at all sizes.
+Geometric precision ensures instant recognition of denominations, even from distances.

-Text — Roboto Mono: Roboto Mono's monospaced character provides uniform spacing that enhances readability for secondary information.
-Its technical precision complements Inter's geometric clarity.
-Used for secondary text: One Hundred Rupees
+Text — Roboto Mono: Monospaced character provides uniform spacing that enhances readability for secondary information.

 Accessibility: Braille Integration

-Inclusivity is embedded at every level of the design.
-Tactile Braille elements enable visually impaired users to identify denominations through touch, making currency truly accessible to all.
+Inclusivity is embedded at every level.
+Tactile Braille elements enable visually impaired users to identify denominations through touch.

-Universal Design Principle: The vertical format provides optimal space for Braille placement without disrupting the visual design.
-Braille dots are positioned strategically along the note's edges, ensuring easy access while maintaining aesthetic integrity.
-This integration transforms currency from a visual-only medium into a multi-sensory experience, honoring the principle that good design serves everyone.
+The vertical format provides optimal space for Braille placement without disrupting visual design.
+Braille dots are positioned strategically along edges, ensuring easy access while maintaining aesthetic integrity.

 Language & Communication